JordanMarr/JordanMarr/README.md

-# 👋 Hi, I'm Jordan Marr
+# Jordan Marr

-**Architect of the Djinn ecosystem (fs-djinn) — F# source generation & tooling**
+F# is a beautiful and special language that so many of us love.
+And as such, it deserves to have _all the cool stuff_.

-I build intention‑revealing, developer‑friendly tools across the F# ecosystem.
+The F# community has always been self‑reliant — we build our own tools, our own frameworks, and our own ecosystems.
+Over the years, many developers have consistently contributed high‑quality work that has shaped the community and made F# better for everyone.
+I’m grateful for that foundation, and I try to contribute back in the same spirit.

-My current focus is creating a cohesive suite of compile‑time and runtime libraries under the **fs-djinn** organization.
+My focus is on creating intention‑revealing tools and libraries that help the F# ecosystem feel complete, expressive, and satisfying to use.

 ---

 ## 🔮 Djinn Ecosystem (fs-djinn)

-I’m actively building the **Djinn ecosystem** — a set of F# source‑generation tools designed for clarity, performance, and architectural legibility.
+The **fs-djinn** organization is where I’m actively developing a cohesive suite of F# source‑generation and automation tools.

 👉 https://github.com/fs-djinn

-**Core projects:**
+**Current ecosystem projects:**

 - **FSharp.SourceDjinn** — compile‑time engine for typed source generation
 - **Serde.FS** — high‑performance F# serialization